asvio/nbg7815-nss/README.md

 ---
 ### Important Note:

+#### 1. Packet Steering / Flow Offloading

-Many users report issues after enabling Packet Steering or Flow Offloading (Software or Hardware), often because they are used to these options or they get carried over during a sysupgrade.
+Many users report issues after enabling `Packet Steering` or `Flow Offloading` (software or hardware), often because they are used to these options or they get carried over during a sysupgrade.
 Even if the setup seems to work initially, it is not optimized for NSS offloading, and you are losing the full benefits of hardware acceleration.

 If you plan to use NSS, **start fresh** and **disable all other offloading options**.